netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 -  Any incoming URL with strings provided in the `modifyurls` stringmap is modified to the value provided in the stringmap.
 For example, if the incoming URL has the string `/app1/` is modified to `/internal-app1/`

--  Adds a sessionID as a new header in the response to the client.
+-  Adds a session ID as a new header in the response to the client.

-## Related Articles
+## Related articles

 -  Feature Documentation